texonica/company-dashboard/memory-bank/techContext.md

 - Authentication and authorization must be properly implemented
 - Mobile responsiveness is essential for all dashboard views
 - Secure handling of API credentials using environment variables only
+- Charts must be optimized for both weekly and monthly data aggregation

 ## Build & Deployment
 - **Development**: Local Next.js development server (`npm run dev`)